dragonflydb/documentation/docs/cloud/pricing.md

 You can track your usage and costs under the [Account > Usage](https://dragonflydb.cloud/account/usage) tab in Dragonfly Cloud.
 The usage and cost information is updated every few hours.
-However, data transfer and storage costs may take up to 24 hours to reflect.
+However, data transfer and backup storage costs may take up to 24 hours to reflect.
 Read on for more details about each component.

 ## Active Data Stores

-Data stores incur charges for every hour they are active.
+Data stores incur charges for **every prorated hour they are active**.
 The cost is determined by:

-- **Primary Memory Amount**
+- **Provisioned Memory Amount** (All Primary & Replica Instances)
 - **Compute Performance Tier**
 - **Cloud Provider & Region**